revilo1882/phone_tech_test/README.md

 ## Motivation

-Since completing the Makers Academy course I have turned my attention to frontend development with a focus on React.
-In that time I have completed some tutorials and built a very basic website in React.
+Since completing the Makers Academy course I have turned my attention to front end development with a focus on React.
+In that time I have completed tutorials and built a basic website in React.
 I decided I wanted to use this opportunity to put into practice what I have been learning so I decided to also complete this task using React.
 I also decided to use Enzyme for my tests as I have also just learned the utility but hadn't actually written any of my own tests yet.
 However, as I am new to Enzyme I decided early on that I wouldn't take a TDD approach with this task, my goal was to fully understand using Enzyme and testing in react and I would be very happy with full coverage and all tests mocked where necessary.

-Another focus of this project was to improve my css which I'm still very new to for a budding frontend developer, so for this purpose I decided just to concentrate on core css skills and just use basic css (although I did apply Bootstrap CDN https://getbootstrap.com/docs/3.3/getting-started/).
+Another focus of this project was to improve my css which I'm still very new to for a budding front end developer, so for this purpose I decided just to concentrate on core css skills and just use basic css (although I did apply Bootstrap CDN https://getbootstrap.com/docs/3.3/getting-started/).

 ## Run the app locally